If you’ve ever been to an acupuncturist, you may have been told your qi (energy) is imbalanced.

 Given the times in which vitalism was a prominent theory (19th and early 20th century), this type of thinking made a great deal of sense.
 Scientists had no idea how the human body kept itself alive.
 Proposing there was some non-physical element guiding the process was a reasonable hypothesis for the time.
 (1)

-As science does, understanding and thinking progressed.
+Understanding and thinking progressed.
 DNA was discovered.
 We learned that DNA was what guided the change or creation of cells and tissues; not an invisible force.

 As far as the scientific community is concerned, vitalism has been thoroughly debunked.
 It doesn’t exist.

-In the context of acupuncture, the whole notion of qi really doesn’t have anything to do with energy… That concept was a gross error that has been perpetuated over and over by the acupuncture communities.
+In the context of acupuncture, the whole notion of qi really doesn’t have anything to do with energy… That concept was a gross error that has been perpetuated over and over by the acupuncture community.

 The massive whoops that acupuncture theory is founded upon